We have 48, 49% of Americans on food stamps, or is it 49 million on food stamps?

 You'd lose them.

-And then that somehow this this to me is the secret is is trying to convince people that this is not just incompetence and bureaucracy, although it is.
+I think a lot of people, and somehow this, to me, is the secret, is trying to convince people that this is not just incompetence and bureaucracy, although it is.

-They they simply don't have the best people.
+They simply don't have the best people.

-They're too big, they're too many people with their hands in it.
+There are too many people with their hands in it.

-But it's also this is the intent.
+But it's also, this is the intent.

 You were supposed to lose your insurance.